ziishaned/jest-reporter-action/README.md

 ##### `github-token` (**Required**)
 Github token used for posting the comment.
 Defaults to `${{ github.token }}`.

-For alternative `github-token` see: [Creating Personal Access Tokens](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+For alternative `github-token` value see: [Creating Personal Access Tokens](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 ##### `lcov-file` (**Optional**)
 The location of the lcov file to read the coverage report from.
 Defaults to